mkvenkit/humble_ice/README.md

 USB ports when plugged in.
 One is uses to send the bitstream from your computer using a Pythion script.
 The second port can be used to communicate with a UART module in FPGA fabric.
 RP receives the bistream and uploads it via SPI to the FPGA.
-(We're using SPI slave mode configuration for this board.)
+To save costs, we're using SPI slave mode configuration for this board.
 The bitstream is saved in the flash.
-When the RP boots up, if it finds a bistream in the flash, it will upload it to iCE40.
+When the RP boots up, if it finds a bistream in the flash, it will upload it to iCE40 via SPI.

+Another cost saving measure used in the board is to use the XTAL on RP2040 and *clk_gpout* to supply the clock for the iCE40.

 There are more possibilities here - for instance, with custom RP firmware, you can use the iCE40 as a compute accelerator and transfer data back and forth